 Leadership

-David Farrow is an Engineering Teaching Laboratory Coordinator at the University of Illinois at Urbana-Champaign and has been the coordinator of the Mechanical Testing Instructional Laboratory since August, 2010.
+David Farrow is the former coordinator of the Mechanical Testing Instructional Laboratory directing from August, 2010 to December, 2024.
 Prior to his appointment, he was associated with the Department of Engineering at the University of Tennessee at Martin, where he taught courses in linear controls, industrial automation, solid modeling, mechanical vibration, instrumentation and experimental methods, manufacturing processes, and engineering materials, all of which included laboratory experiences.

 A native of Dallas, Texas, he received his BS in Mechanical Engineering in 1989, his MSME in 1990, and his PhD in Mechanical Engineering in 1995, all from the University of Texas at Arlington.
 His graduate coursework and dissertation, supervised by Dr. Stephen Kugle, emphasized machine automation, robotics, and advanced control methods.